gbobr/babys-log/docs/PRIVACY_POLICY_EN.md

 5. You can revoke access at any time through your Google account settings

 **Permissions Requested:**
-- `https://www.googleapis.com/auth/spreadsheets` - To create and manage your feeding spreadsheet
+- `https://www.googleapis.com/auth/drive.file` - To create and manage your feeding spreadsheet (limited to files created by this app only)
-- `https://www.googleapis.com/auth/drive.metadata.readonly` - To verify your spreadsheet exists and is not deleted

 ## International Data Transfers